 - Repeat the above step until you have added all the desired features.
 Note that if you add the same feature multiple times, all of them will be saved in the database.
-However, during auto-annotation, only one will be selected as the "best" match to the query sequence. - Select File > Save Project.
-In most cases, you should save the file with the original name and location.
-An exception is if you will be creating different User databases for different organisms.
-In that case, save each database using a unique descriptive name and the default .library extension.
+However, during auto-annotation, only one will be selected as the "best" match to the query sequence. - 3.
+Select File > Save Project and save the file.